 - Related Entries

 Otto Neurath was born on 10 December 1882 in Vienna.
 He was the son of Gertrud Kaempffert and Wilhelm Neurath, the political economist and social reformer, and was born Roman Catholic.
 After initially studying philosophy, mathematics and physics and then history, philosophy and economics, he followed Ferdinand Tönnies's advice to move to Berlin, where he received a doctoral degree in history of economics in 1906.
 He studied under Eduard Meyer and Gustav Schmöller and he was awarded the degree for two studies of economic history of antiquity, one on Cicero's De Officiis and the other with an emphasis on the non-monetary economy of Egypt.
-In his biographical précis at the end his doctoral dissertation on Cicero he mentioned having studied mathematics, natural science and philosophy in Vienna with the following: von Escherich, Haberda, Haffner, Hartl, Jodl, Kohn, Kretschmer, von Lang, Lieben, Mertens, Müch, Müllner, Oberhummer, Penck, Schindler and von Schroeder; and in Berlin,he studied national economy, history and philosophy with the following: von Bortkiewicz, Breysig, Brunner, Eberstadt, Hintze, Jastrow, Landau, Menzer, Meyer, Paulsen, Schmöller, Simmel, and Wagner.
-He also thanked his studies of ideas of the logician and social scientists Gregor Itelson, Oscar Simony and Ferdinand Tönnies.
+In his biographical précis at the end his doctoral dissertation on Cicero he mentioned having studied mathematics, natural science and philosophy in Vienna with the following: von Escherich, Haberda, Haffner, Hartl, Jodl, Kohn, Kretschmer, von Lang, Lieben, Mertens, Müch, Müllner, Oberhummer, Penck, Schindler and von Schroeder; and in Berlin, he studied national economy, history and philosophy with the following: von Bortkiewicz, Breysig, Brunner, Eberstadt, Hintze, Jastrow, Landau, Menzer, Meyer, Paulsen, Schmoller, Simmel, and Wagner.
+He also thanked his studies of the ideas of the logician Gregor Itelson and the social scientists Oscar Simony and Ferdinand Tönnies.

 His first publications were in logic (on matters of identities and duality stimulated by Schröder) and in the history of political economy (several co-authored with his first wife Anna Schapire-Neurath); not surprisingly his subsequent contribution to logical empiricism was prepared to integrate both dimensions.
 With the mathematician Hans Hahn and the physicist Philip Frank, around 1910 Neurath formed in Vienna a philosophical discussion group devoted to the philosophical ideas about science of Vienna's phenomenologist Ernst Mach and the French conventionalists Pierre Duhem and Henri Poincaré.
 A great deal of philosophical and scientific concerns and insight were already in place in Neurath's thinking and projects.
 With a grant from the Carnegie Endowment for International Peace, a subsequent study of the Balkan wars before World War I led to his theory of war economy as a natural (non-monetary) economy, or economy in kind.